 Ultimately, we ended up seeing five moose all from the safety of our car – except for the last one that came casually charging out of the woods just as I stepped out of the car to look at a moose I thought was far away.

 We entered on the west side of the park in Grand Lake, off of Route 34.
 The drive is gorgeous and a pretty easy two hours from Denver, especially if you incorporate camping into your weekend (which I highly recommend!).
 We explored the Kawuneeche Valley area, which offers a ton of great trails and obviously great moose watching!
-Most people enter the park on the eastern side in Estes Park, but Grand Lake and the western entrance are equally convenient to Denver and definitely worth seeing.
+Most people enter the park on the eastern side in Estes Park, but Grand Lake and the western entrance are still pretty convenient to Denver and definitely worth seeing.

 To find the secret moose trail our REI friend recommended, continue approximately four miles into the park.
 After passing the Onahu trailhead on the right, there will be an unmarked dirt road to the left.
 Turn left and you will find a small parking lot right on the bank of the Colorado River.
 The trail goes off to the left over the river (there is a bridge, don’t worry) and continues west towards the mountains.
 The volunteer at REI says he has never taken that trail without seeing moose, so if you want to do some exploring, go for it!
 One thing – when you get to the fork in the trail early on, continue straight.
 Going to the right takes you to someone’s private residence (whoops!).